 iCloud won’t work.
 What’s wrong?

-Note: We’ve recently received reports of syncing problems when using iOS 8 or Yosemite betas.
-Please contact support before attempting the steps below if you are using these beta OSes.
+Note: We’ve recently received reports of syncing problems when using iOS 8 or Yosemite beta.
+Please contact support before attempting the steps below if you are using these OSes.
 For now, we do not recommend using Writer apps on iOS 8 or Yosemite if you rely on syncing.

 Several users have reported severe issues syncing documents with iCloud across different devices.
 Problems include single documents not syncing, being unable to open iCloud documents (the “Ooops!
 Document couldn’t be opened” error), devices becoming out of sync, etc. We suggest trying the following:

 - Update the operating system and Writer on all

 - Set the time automatically on all your

 - Mac OS X: System Preferences > Date & Time > Set date and time automatically

 - iOS: Settings > General > Date & Time > Set Automatically

 - For iA Writer for iPhone and iPad, check that the